Alphabetical Plant Listing

 Single Early Tulips

-Single Early Tulips, Spring Bulbs, Spring Flowers (Tulipa)
+Single Early Tulips, Spring Bulbs, Spring Flowers

 • Growing up to 10-18 in. tall (25-45 cm), these tulips create dazzling harmonies with other early flowering bulbs.

 • They perform best in full sun in rich, fertile, medium moisture, well-drained soils.
-Prefer areas with cool winters and warm dry summers.
+Prefer areas with cool winters and warm, dry summers.

 • To be planted in fall.

-A symbol of spring, tulips are the most popular spring bulbs and most gardeners reserve them a spot in the garden or in containers.
+A symbol of spring, tulips are the most popular spring bulbs; most gardeners reserve them a spot in the garden or in containers.
 Grown for their attractive, vibrantly colored flowers, there are currently over 3,000 registered varieties, which are divided into fifteen groups, mostly based on the flower type, size and blooming period of the tulip.

 Guide Information